Jevon617/unplugin-svg-component/README.md

 | scanGlob            | `string[]`           | [look this way](./src/core/utils.ts/#L41)                        |  the glob pattern used in tree-shaking                                          |
 | scanStrategy            | `text \| component`       | component                        |  the scan strategy used in tree-shaking                                          |

+> Tip: if you use `scanStrategy: 'text'`, you should keep the icon name unique as much as possible to avoid increase the build size.

 ## Typescript support
 ```json